Laurcons/iakabscript/SPEC.md

 Nu deci ilie ii nbbnbn <3 dal drecu
 <3 ce pula mea se intampla aici
 ```
+Under the hood, a comment is treated as a DOT/NL.

+Please note that comments, although similar to `stai` statements, are functionally distinct.

 ## Number literals
 Ed doesn't type numbers in chat, and when he does, he surely hates doing it, so IS uses `gg`, `ez` and `nb` to represent number literals.